mattchoo2/creditcard2excel/README.md

-# How to Batch Convert Credit Card PDF to Excel
+# How to Batch Convert Credit Card Statement PDF to Excel
 Note: due to `pdfplumber` imperfection in detecting blank cells.
 You do need to cut and align the date and value columns with the text labels.

 ## Prerequisites